Como Woodland Outdoor Classroom

 National Lands Day Seed Collection Event in CWOC recap Held on Saturday afternoon, September 26, 2020.

 This was yet another Seed Squad event that filled quickly to our 25 person limit.
-We harvested native seeds from Como Woodland Outdoor Classroom plant communities; the seeds will later be sown or propagated and planted to increase plant diversity for wildlife and pollinators.
-Preregistration was required through SPPR Natural Resources: signup page.
-Thanks to all who participated!
+We harvested native seeds from Como Woodland Outdoor Classroom plant communities; Thanks to all who participated!

 Como Woodland Summer Open House recap